openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 ### `subdevice`, `subdeviceLan`

-Additional informations (i.e. channels) are available in subdevices of the rootdevice, which is therefore a bridge.
+Additional informations (i.e. channels) are available in subdevices of the bridge.
 Each subdevice is characterized by a unique `uuid` parameter: this is the UUID/UDN of the device.
 This is a mandatory parameter to be set in order to add the subdevice.
 Since the parameter value can only be determined by examining the SCPD of the root device, the simplest way to obtain it is through auto-discovery.

-For FritzBox 7590 and for FritzBox 7360v1 (but likely many others) three subdevices are available (and found through auto-discovery): a LAN Device (of type `subdeviceLan`), a WAN Device (of type `subdevice`) and a WANConnection Device (of type `subdevice`).
+Auto discovery may find several sub-devices, each one holding channels as described in the following.

-The LAN Device, inparticular, is used for presence detection.
+The LAN sub-device, in particular, is also used for presence detection.
 It therefore optionally contains a channel for each MAC address (in a format 11:11:11:11:11:11, different than the old v1 version of this binding), defined by the parameter `macOnline`.
 This is an optional parameter and multiple values are allowed:  add one value per line in the Main User Interface.

 ## Channels

-Channels are grouped to the different subdevices.
+Channels are grouped according to the subdevice they belong to.

-### rootDevice
+### fritzbox Bridge channels

 Advanced channels appear only if the corresponding parameters are set in the Thing definition.